murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 [Resource Group](images/arm-resourcegroup.png)

-## Install the Azure CLI extension
+## Install the Azure CLI spring extension

 Alright, now that you triggered the task to create the dependent services/resources we will go ahead with the next steps of installing azure cli in our Codespace.
 While there is an option to use Azure Portal to create the required resources, for the purposes of this workshop we use azure cli.